titastudio/f1-direction/README.md

 'name', async () => { ... return {pass, detail}; })` block — copy an
-existing block's shape (`newPage`/`startNewCareer`/assertions/`page.close()`/ push to `allErrors`) rather than inventing a new pattern. **Update the check counts in this section when you do.**
+existing block's shape (`newPage`/`startNewCareer`/assertions/`page.close()`/ push to `allErrors`) rather than inventing a new pattern. **Update the check counts in this section when you do.** If the suite you're adding to already has 20+ checks or any heavy (1000+ trial) `page.evaluate()` loops, consider starting a new file instead of growing it further — see the sustained-load gotcha above.

 ---